LlaryBett/House-Price-Prediction-using-Machine-Learning/README.md

    ```python
    new_dataset.isnull().sum()
 ```
-### OneHotEncoder – For Label Categorical Features
+### 5.OneHotEncoder – For Label Categorical Features

 OneHotEncoding is an effective method for converting categorical data into binary vectors, which can then be used in machine learning models.
 It transforms the categorical labels into a format that can be easily interpreted by algorithms.